tomhallmain/muse/README.md

 ### Directory Structure

 In the absence of track details found on the music file itself, Muse will attempt to infer track details from the file path.
-If artists or composers are predefined in the configs folder, the `indicators` list on each will test the track name and path for a string match, and assign the appropriate attribute if a match is found.
+If artists or composers are predefined in the library_data/data folder, the `indicators` list on each will test the track name and path for a string match, and assign the appropriate attribute if a match is found.
 If no matches are found, the basic logic assumes the following directory structure:
 - Root folder
     - Artist
         - Album